cryologger/.github/profile/README.md

 Welcome to the Cryologger GitHub repository.

-The Cryologger project is focused on the development of low-cost, open-source technology designed for cryospheric research applications.
+The Cryologger project is an open-source initiative focused on reducing barriers to scientific research by providing cost-effective solutions for environmental monitoring.
+The project aims to lower research costs, encourage the adoption of open-source technologies, and drive innovation, particularly within the polar science community.
+The technology developed through Cryologger is designed to help researchers collect reliable data in remote and challenging environments.

 For questions or additional information please contact [Adam Garbo](mailto:adam@cryologger.org).
 <!--